martin-zagorscak-endava/compose-animations/README.md

 - Use **stable layouts** to avoid unnecessary distractions.
 Skeleton loaders are a great solution, it keeps UI elements coherent and stable during a transition.
 Avoid content shifting positions or instantly popping in as it loads.
 It can be distracting and frustrating to use.
-- Have a unified direction of movement.
+- **Have a unified direction of movement**.
 Elements are grouped and move along a primary axis instead of moving in independent directions.
 Only important elements like hero images remain persistent throughout the transition.
-- Fully fade out content before fading new content in.
+- **Fully fade out content before fading new content in**.
 This avoids the overlap of partially transparent elements resulting in distracting and messy frames.
 If a cross-fade needs to occur, keep it quick and hide it during the fastest part of the transition.
-- Don't slowly fade components on top of other content as they enter or exit.
+- **Don't slowly fade components on top of other content as they enter or exit**.
 This creates distracting cross-faded frames.
 If a fade is needed, like with a Dialog entering the middle of the screen, the fade should use a short duration to hide that part of the transition.
-- Keep the motion style simple.
+- **Keep the style of the motion simple**.
 Transitions are not receptive to highly stylized motion.
 They're frequent, often occupy large portions of the screen, and are primarily meant to help users accomplish a task.

 **Jump cuts should generally be avoided** as a default setting since they can be disorienting.
 Instantly transitioning from one screen to the next offers no clues to help a user orient themselves.
 If pure efficiency is a top priority, like